 - Decide what kinds of topics of research interest you.
 Students typically base this around their previous experience during lectures or running their project.

-- Find a potential supervisor or find an advertised studentship.
+- Find a potential supervisor (Reseach outlines) and find an advertised studentship (unless you propose to self-fund).
 Check the application deadline!

 - Do some preliminary reading (e.g. recent papers published in that field, including some by your potential supervisor)

 - Contact your potential supervisor, normally via email.
 At this stage, you don't need a definite plan.
 You need to indicate why you find the topic interesting and send your CV (which should list all courses taken to date and grades obtained).
-You may also want to ask questions to them (e.g. what new lines of research are you hoping to pursue?
-Are you hoping to take on new PhD students?).
+You may also want to ask questions to them (e.g. what new lines of research are you hoping to pursue? what is your style of supervision?).

 - Write a draft of a ‘research proposal’ (we give you some tips on the “what should I write in my research proposal” section).
 You may also want to get feedback on the proposal from your potential supervisor before submitting it.